Compioneer/ComPioneer/README.md

 # ComPioneer
 comPioneer is a web-based Q&A platform designed for students to share questions and answers.
 It is built using HTML, CSS, JavaScript, PHP, and SQL.
-The platform allows students to create accounts, ask questions, answer questions, upvote or downvote answers, and mark answers as correct.
+The platform allows students to create accounts, ask questions, answer questions, save and search for answer.

 ## Features
 - User registration and login